The Holocaust happened because Nazi Germany created new laws to persecute the Jews.

 Civil liberties were lost; then lives were lost.
 It’s not rocket science.
 Everyone knows that.

-But hardly anyone knows these new laws were directly modelled on existing laws in the United States.
+Few realize these deadly laws were directly modelled on existing laws in the United States.

-Hitler adapted laws that were used to persecute blacks in the United States to kill six million people.
+Hitler adapted laws used to persecute blacks in the United States to kill six million people.

 In Hitler’s American Model by Yale legal scholar James Q. Whitman, we learn that Hitler appointed a team of seventeen legal scholars to legalize racism in the Third Reich soon after he came to power.
 On June 5, 1934, the Commission on Criminal Law Reform convened to decide how best to solidify Aryan dominance.
 This all-male “think tank” was gathered more than a year before Hitler would announce his cataclysmic Nuremberg Laws (the Citizenship Law and the Blood Law) in September of 1935.

 The first and most vital topic of the agenda was how the United States had succeeded in subjugating blacks.

 The Nazis understood that despite the soaring rhetoric of its national anthem and its reputation for being a land of opportunity, the United States of America had effectively imposed a caste system for at least three centuries.
 To impose a new hierarchy that could legally subjugate, persecute, steal from and eliminate the Jews of Europe, Franz Gürtner, the Reich Minister of Justice, began the meeting with his report on the success of Jim Crow legislation in the home of the brave and the land of the free.